Joint extremes of inversions and descents of random permutations: Signed and even-signed permutation groups

 \section{Signed and even-signed permutation groups}

-The previous two sections established the CLT and the EVLT for the joint distribution $(X_\inv, X_\des)^{\top}$~on the family of symmetric groups.
-We now work toward these results for $(X_\inv, X_\des)^{\top}$ on the \textit{signed and even-signed permutation groups} $B_n$ and $D_n$ that generalize the symmetric groups $S_n$.
+The previous section established the EVLT for the joint distribution $(X_\inv, X_\des)^{\top}$~on the family of symmetric groups.
+We now work toward this result for $(X_\inv, X_\des)^{\top}$ on the \textit{signed and even-signed permutation groups} $B_n$ and $D_n$ that generalize the symmetric groups $S_n$.
+In this process, we also obtain the CLT for $(X_\inv, X_\des)^{\top}$ on these groups, which was already proven by \cite{fang2015rates} on symmetric groups.

 The group $B_n$ of \textit{signed permutations} on $n$ letters arises from $S_n$ by assigning any combination of positive or negative signs to the entries of a permutation.
 The \textit{even-signed permutation group} $D_n$ is the subgroup of $B_n$ consisting of elements with an even number of negative signs.
 As in \cite[Section 2.1]{kahle2020counting}, we use the in-line notation